russauld/fedora_bootstrap/README.md

 # Fedora Workstation Bootstrap

-This cookbook configures a Fedora Workstation just the way that Russ likes it.
+This cookbook configures a Fedora Workstation the way Russ likes it.
-It installs packages and gets it all nice nice.
+It installs packages and gets it all configured.

 Feel free to copy and modify as you like.